 Dadeville is a very small city located in the state of Alabama.
 With a population of 3,150 people and two constituent neighborhoods, Dadeville is the 152nd largest community in Alabama.

 Unlike some cities, Dadeville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dadeville are a mix of both white- and blue-collar jobs.
 Overall, Dadeville is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Dadeville who work in management occupations (14.13%), office and administrative support (12.66%), and maintenance occupations (9.91%).

-The percentage of adults in Dadeville with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.34% of adults in Dadeville have a bachelor's degree or advanced degree.
+The citizens of Dadeville are slightly less educated than the national average of 21.84% for the average city or town: 15.34% of adults in Dadeville have a bachelor's degree or advanced degree

 The per capita income in Dadeville in 2010 was $18,500, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $74,000 for a family of four.
 However, Dadeville contains both very wealthy and poor people as well.